With The Pandemic’s Impact on the Auto Industry, Is Now the Right Time to Buy an Electric Vehicle?

 Will Auto Insurance for EVs be Impacted?

-Bankrate’s research team requested quotes for electric vehicles and were surprised at the rates they received.
-Thecost of insurance for internal combustible engine vehicles with an average of 6-months premium coverage starts at $450.
-In comparison, the average Electric Car Insurance for Chevy Spark starts at an average of $471.
-As you can see, even though insurance premiums for electric cars tend to be higher, the difference isn’t that significant.
+Bankrate’s research team and other national quoting datasets show broad auto-insurance inflation since 2020, with EVs still carrying an average premium uplift.
+Thecost of insurance varies widely by state, model and coverage, and the average Electric Car Insurance quotes remain higher than for many internal-combustion counterparts.
 Big brand insurance companies like Allstate, Farmers, Geico, Liberty Mutual, Nationwide, Progressive, State Farm and USAA provide policies for EV, and even Tesla offers car insurance to Tesla vehicle owners.
-An important step in the process of shopping for car insurance is to compare policies available for combustible engine vehicles and electric vehicles to ensure you are getting the best possible rate.
+An important step in the process of shopping for car insurance is to compare multiple quotes and consider available telematics or repair-network options to ensure you are getting the best possible rate.

 Post-Pandemic Public Policy Will Influence EVs Landscape

-The change to more environmentally friendly practices seems likely to happen soon in the U.S.; the House Democrats released a net-zero plan, including 100% EV sales by 2035.
-The proposal looks to stimulate a transition to EVs and green energy by providing tax incentives, new infrastructure and rebates.
+The change to more environmentally friendly practices is accelerating in the U.S.; the House Democrats released a net-zero plan, including 100% EV sales by 2035 was an early signal, and since then the federal government has implemented point-of-sale clean-vehicle tax credits, finalized stronger tailpipe standards for model years 2027–2032, and funded a national fast-charging network along highways.
 A Pew Research Center study demonstrated that two-thirds of Americans think the government should do more on climate.
 Even though there is still a long way to go, there are various support measures in the works like building charging stations and public co-funding corporate fleets for bulk procurement of electric cars, buses and trucks.
 These could support the continued growth in electric vehicle sales while impacting economic activity by employing millions across an entire greener supply chain.

 Bottom Line

-One thing we know for sure, the pandemic has had a significant impact on the automotive industry.
-But, electric vehicles are well placed to dominate the auto market in the future.
-We are in the midst of an automotive revolution heading into a future of sustainability.
-If you are currently shopping for a new car, an EV might be what you are looking for.
+One thing we know for sure, the pandemic’s acute effects have faded and the automotive industry has largely normalized.
+But electric vehicles remain well placed to shape the future market, with improving costs, broader model availability and expanding charging.
+We are in the midst of an automotive transition toward greater sustainability.
+If you are currently shopping for a new car, an EV—or a hybrid—might be what you are looking for.